-Another common alternative for valuations not subject to IRS funding rules is use of a settlement-like approach to setting the discount rate.
-Market factors are used to estimate the price at which the risk of the pension obligation could be eliminated, which reflects the interest rate risk within the payment amounts (i.e., the lump sums) in addition to the discount on those amounts.
+Another common alternative for valuations not subject to IRS funding rules is use of a settlementlike approach to setting the discount rate.
+Market factors are used to estimate the price at which the interest rate risk of the pension obligation could effectively be eliminated.
+Eliminating this risk includes not only the interest discount on those amounts but also the interest rate risk within the payment amounts (i.e., the lump sums).
 Although this approach does not reflect the anticipated timing of the actual payments to participants, it is nevertheless commonly accepted under ASC 715-30 as well as ASC 960.
 For interest-sensitive lump sums, the effective duration of pension obligations reflects the interest sensitivity embedded in the calculation of the lump sum under a settlement approach.

-To understand why this happens, consider the underlying principle of a settlement basis: estimating the market price of satisfying a pension obligation with (near) certainty.
-Achieving this risk defeasance (at least with respect to the discount rate) generally can be accomplished by investing in a bond portfolio whose cash flows match the cash flows of the underlying pension obligation.
-14 Because the amount of any lump sum cash flow depends on the underlying annuity cash flows, to eliminate the interest rate risk the bond portfolio must align to those underlying annuity cash flows.
+To understand why this happens, consider the underlying principle of a settlement basis: estimating the market price of satisfying a pension obligation with market-observable inputs.
+Achieving the defeasance of the interest rate risk generally can be accomplished by investing in a bond portfolio whose cash flows closely match the cash flows of the underlying pension obligation.13 Because the amount of any lump sum cash flow depends on the underlying annuity cash flows, to eliminate the interest rate risk the bond portfolio must align to those underlying annuity cash flows.
 Settlement techniques for valuing interest-sensitive lump sums emphasize the considerable similarity between discount rate application and lump sum conversion, although converting an annuity to a lump sum discounts annuity payments to the lump sum payment date, rather than to the measurement date.
 (Appropriate adjustment would be made where the lump sum basis is variable, but differs from the pension obligation discounting basis, as discussed later in this practice note.)
 Adherents of settlement approaches argue that since discount rates are set on a settlement basis, lump sum conversion should be measured using a compatible approach, such as those discussed below.